deephaven/web-client-ui/packages/embed-widget/README.md

 See the guide for how to set up core in Application Mode: https://deephaven.io/core/docs/how-to-guides/application-mode/

-Once Deephaven is running, you can open a chart with a specific name by adding the query param `name`, e.g. http://localhost:4020/?name=world
+Once Deephaven is running, you can open a widget with a specific name by adding the query param `name`, e.g. http://localhost:4030/?name=world

 ### Configuring Server Address